Published: Feb 22, 2019Time to read: 4mins Category: Learning

-Last week, the PeopleFluent team attended the renowned Learning Technologies conference for the first time.
+The PeopleFluent team attended the renowned Learning Technologies conference for the first time in 2019.
 Find out more about our highlights from the event in this blog.

 Learning Technologies is Europe's leading showcase of organizational learning and the technology used to support learning at work.
 This year, it was held at the ExCeL London, where over 8,500 visitors packed out the exhibition hall and conference over a very busy two days.